Clip Strips

 TH can be voiceless or voiced

-In some words, the th makes a vibration or voiced sound.
+In some words, the consonant digraph th makes a vibration or voiced sound.
 At the beginning of words: this, that, them, than, then.
 In the middle of words: father, mother, brother.
 At the end of some verbs: smooth, bathe, breathe.

 In other words, the th is a quieter or voiceless sound.
 At the beginning of words: thin, thick, thud, thumb.
 Or at the end of words: bath, math, with, cloth.
 In the middle of some words: ethics, method, lethal.